So what exactly is flashpacking?

 “An incongruous mix of slumming it and luxury; of adventurous travel with those on a budget by day and sedate dining and sleeping with the better off by night.”

 Put in this light, we feel flashpacking describes our preferred style of travel very nicely.
 We think it can be a great style of travel for families with young children because let’s face it, travel can be tiring even without kids.
 So when you throw early starts, night wakings, toddler tantrums and being alert to accident-prone kids into the mix, sometimes you just need a little bit of downtime, some pampering, a comfy bed, (and possibly an all-inclusive/catered option from time to time) so you can switch off and relax.

-And we’re not talking ultra-high end, because who wants screaming kids running around when they’ve paid hundreds of pounds a night to go and relax?
 We’re talking family friendly mid-to-high end accommodation with all the facilities you need.
 Maybe it’s taking a driver over a train.
 Maybe it’s taking a flight over an 18-hour bus ride.
 Maybe it’s taking a flashy backpack with wheels and packing cubes so you can separate out the inevitably sticky kids’ clothes from your own.
-Our travel won’t break the bank.
+Our style of travel won’t break the bank.